Steve's Gastronomic Home Page

 Golden Phoenix is well known for its display of hanging ducks

 Also notable is the large menu of Chinese items that I will not even try to list.
 This restaurant is quite different from the suburban Chinese places that specialize in sweet and sour and General Tsou's chicken.
-First Chinese B-B-Q had an "American" menu which I mistakenly believed would be prepared in the traditional Chinese style, and Golden Phoenix has a few of these dishes.
-Golden Phoenix's menu, though, concentrates on the type of food that would be found in many "Chinatown" restaurants in large cities with substantial Asian populations.
+First Chinese B-B-Q had an "American" menu which I mistakenly believed would be prepared in the traditional Chinese style, but Golden Phoenix has a few of these dishes.
+Golden Phoenix's menu concentrates on the type of food that would be found in many "Chinatown" restaurants in large cities with substantial Asian populations.
 Most of these authentic restaurants specialize in one particular aspect of Chinese food.
-In the case of Golden Phoenix, the specialty would have to be Chinese barbecue.
+In the case of Golden Phoenix, the specialty would have to be barbecued meats.

 It is somewhat unfortunate that the term "barbecue" is used for several types of meat served here and in other Chinese restaurants.
 Oklahoma, one of the few states where American barbecue that is worthy of the term is widely available, has its own concept of this cooking technique.
 Chinese barbecue shares the technique of slow cooking the meat, but the meat can be anything from pork ribs to duck.
-The smallest portions served at Golden Phoenix are a half duck or chicken, except for some steamed rice dishes that come with individual portions of duck and other meats.
+The smallest portions of the traditional barbecued meat are a half duck or chicken, except for some steamed rice dishes that come with individual portions of duck and other meats.

 Flat noodles with beef and vegetables